 Surface Pattern Design and Adobe

-I am currently working very hard to update my old school art and design skills by learning how to digitize and create in Adobe Illustrator, Adobe Photoshop, and Procreate.
-My previously published art on Spoonflower and Redbubble is the result of trial and error, a lot of mistakes and flailing around, and a great deal of angst.
+I am currently working very hard to update my old school art and design skills, both in continuing to practice and refine by classic art skills from my high school art and honors art classes, and my my college art and design classes with physical media, and by learning how to digitize and create finished pieces in Adobe Photoshop.
+My oldest published art on Spoonflower and Redbubble is the result of trial and error, a lot of mistakes and flailing around, and a great deal of angst.
+My most recent Spoonflower collection is the Vibrant Wild collection using watercolor motifs that I brought into Photoshop and with which I am still experimenting.
 I’ve recently pulled down most of my designs on RedBubble so I can rework old designs or create entirely new ones.
-Over the years online education has evolved and become incredibly accessible, and that has created some wonderful opportunities for me.
+I’ve been gradually adding little designs here and there.

 New Schooling for Old School Art

-I have also been delighted to discover Mike Lowery in 2023 and his Getting Paid to Draw illustration course, which has really given me a pathway to combine old school art skills with a new way to use them and think about them.
-I’m looking forward to taking another class with him, Procreate Drawing Party.
+In 2023 in was delighted to discover Mike Lowery and his Getting Paid to Draw illustration course, which has really given me a pathway to combine old school art skills with a new way to use them and think about them.
+I’ve taken his course twice now, partly because I enjoy his roster of guest artists, and his curriculum has been one that remains current and relevant to developing and maintaining an art practice.
+Also - Mike is a very entertaining person and teacher!